terra-campaigns/degenesis/gazetteer/Pollen/Nikopol/index.md

 nav_exclude: false

 details:
-- The underground city resonates with the hum of ventilation fans, punctuated by the clang of metal and echoing footsteps of guards.
+- The underground city resonates with the hum of ventilation fans, punctuated by the clang of metal and the echoing footsteps of guards.
 Occasional drilling and blasting sounds from the mines form a constant industrial symphony.
-Above ground, the Spore Wall stands as a hostile barrier surrounding the city, with only a few fortified structures marking the surface.
+Above ground, the Spore Wall stands as a hostile barrier surrounding the city, with only a few fortified structures visible on its surface.

 ---